UCAS code: W302

 The Music in the Community options in Years 3 and 4 involve weekly placements across the social and educational sectors in Edinburgh.

-There are opportunities to study abroad through Erasmus or the University's international exchange programme.
+There are opportunities to study abroad through exchange programmes.

 How will I learn?